akulbansal1/Notes_Obsidian/Akul's Notebook/Podcasts/Top_Traders_Unplugged/Systematic/Ep 141, Douglas Greenig.md

 - how do you pick markets?
 	- "We very much like interest rates swaps markets around the world"
 	- "we try to get as much exposure to power markets, globally"
-	- "We tend to not emphasize equities very much.
+	- "We tend to not emphasise equities very much.
 It's our experience that CTAs that delve deeply into equities don't usually do as well as specialised equity managers"
 	- "very involved with the Chinese commodities markets.
 They're liquid, they're big."

 - "We have a whole range of smooth momentum and breakout, or jump momentum"